 HIPAA settlement fines are issued based on the size and type of breach.
 The fine tiers are as follows:

 The Health Information Portability and Accountability Act (HIPAA) requires organizations working with PHI to implement reasonably appropriate measures to secure the sensitive information through encryption or equally secure measures.
-Since URMC failed to implement encryption after they had already been warned by the OCR to do so in 2010, they were found willfully neglectful, failing to correct the issue in a timely manner, and fined at the highest tier of fines.
+Since URMC failed to implement encryption after they had already been warned by the OCR to do so in 2010, they were found willfully neglectful, failing to correct the issue in a timely manner, and fined at the highest tier of fines, resulting in the $3 million HIPAA settlement.
 In addition to HIPAA fines, URMC will be required to implement corrective action plans to address their deficiencies as part of the HIPAA settlement.
-To read the full Resolution Agreement and Corrective Action Plan Click Here.
+To Read the Full Resolution Agreement and Corrective Action Plan Click Here.

 Need Help with HIPAA?